vectordotdev/vector/docs/tutorials/lognamespacing.md

 - The Kafka topic when pulling from a Kafka stream.
 - Severity and Facility fields from a Syslog message.
 - The file path when pulling data from a file.
-- The timestamp extracted from the message (this can be different to the time the message was ingested.)

 To insert source metadata: